jamiejamiebobamie/pegaFlashcards/notes.md

 	if the request parameters change.
 But when the parameter changes, what happens to the data page? a new data page is created and impacted data is copied to the property and overwrites the existing data.
 When you copy data from a data page, the data is stored where?
-	in the property. and the data page is not accessed again unless it has a parameter that changes.
+	in the property.
+And the data page is not accessed again unless a parameter changes.
 When you populate a list or UI element with data from a data page, the items update according to
 	the refresh strategy specified on the data page.
 The Primary keyword can be used to explicitly set